sebhtml/BotpressHomework/README.md

 BotpressHomework (abbreviated "BH" thereafter) is an unique and innovative cloud-scale solution for watching your directories in the confort of a tab in your web browser.

-BH is developed with love on Debian GNU/Linux 11 (bullseye) using vim, docker, and Google Search.
+BH is developed with love on Debian GNU/Linux 11 (bullseye) using vim, Google Search, TypeScript, Node.js, ReactJS, and Docker.

 # REST API